Salsa Dance

 Popular salsa dance styles vary in popularity across different regions and cultures.
 The most popular salsa dance style can depend on factors such as cultural preferences, dance communities, and geographic locations.

 In the United States, two salsa styles have gained significant followings: New York Style Salsa and Los Angeles Style Salsa.
-New York Style Salsa, also known as Mambo, is characterized by its fast-paced footwork, elegant styling, and intricate partner work.
+Salsa NY was created by choreographer Andy Torres.
+The basic steps in Salsa NY are done in a weak fraction.
+The pace is fast, but the introduction to the dance itself is unhurried.
 It is often danced on the second beat of the music, known as the "on-two" timing.
 Los Angeles Style Salsa, on the other hand, incorporates elements of Latin Ballroom and emphasizes linear movements, intricate turn patterns, and flashy lifts and dips.

 In Cuba, the birthplace of salsa, Cuban Salsa (Casino) remains highly popular.
-This style is deeply rooted in Cuban culture and emphasizes circular movements, intricate footwork, and strong partner interaction.
+During such performances, partners constantly interact with each other.
+They move in a circle or arc.
 Casino-style salsa often involves spontaneous improvisation and showcases the joyful and vibrant spirit of Cuban music and dance.

 What is the most popular salsa dance style?